mureinik/loop-li-loop/README.md

     ```

 - `benchmark`: Contains scripts to benchmark the issues demonstrated in the talk.
 Each of these scripts can be run
-  independently and will dump a CSV result to the standard output.
+  independently and will dump a tab-separated result to the standard output.
 It's recommended to redirect the output to a file:
   ```
-  node <filename> > /tmp/benchmark.csv
+  node <filename> > /tmp/benchmark.tsv
   ```